hakthiang/hakthiang/README.md

 - ⚡ Fun fact: ...
 -->

-- 🤔 I’m a student at SCUT
-- 🔭 I’m currently working on frontend
+- 🔭 Currently I’m a frontend develop
-- 🌱 I’m currently learning JavaScript and CSS and Webpack
-- 👯 Hope I can be a qulified coder sooner
+- 🌱 Hope I can make the world a better place with my coding ability